 Use thoughtfully placed downlighting to illuminate a splashback.
 Choose a high gloss material such as acrylic or aluminium for maximum reflection – or seek a more subtle approach with marble or tiled designs.

-9. Add a burst of colour
+13. Add a pop of colour

-For something a bit different, choose a mesh diner pendant with an Industrial look and work your scheme around it.
-It will sit perfectly above a narrow bar table like this one with it’s metal legs and rustic wooden top – the ideal dining spot in a small kitchen.
+For something a bit different, choose a mesh diner pendant, like this one £120, BHS, with an industrial look and work your scheme around these small kitchen lighting ideas.
+It will sit perfectly above a narrow bar table like this one with its metal legs and rustic wooden top – the ideal dining spot in a small kitchen.

 How much light do I need for a small kitchen?

-Lizzie Beesley Head of Design at Magnet, says: ‘Good lighting is essential for any kitchen space.
-It first needs to be bright and shadow-free, making food preparation safe and easy.
+'Good lighting is essential for any kitchen space,' says Lizzie Beesley, head of design from Magnet.
+'It first needs to be bright and shadow-free, making food preparation safe and easy.
 But secondly, it can also be used for atmospheric effect and to highlight architectural features.

-“It’s a good idea to incorporate spotlights in small kitchens as they can be recessed in the ceiling.
+'It’s a good idea to incorporate spotlights in small kitchens as they can be recessed in the ceiling.
 Creating a smart, streamlined effect.
 Dimmer switches are also a great addition and allow you to easily create different moods for all occasions.'

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.

 Alison Davidson has been working as an interiors and lifestyle journalist for over 30 years.
 She has been Homes and Gardens Editor of Woman & Home magazine and Interiors Editor of House Beautiful magazine, she has also freelanced and worked for most of the interiors magazines at one time or another.
 She is currently embracing the move to digital using the same knowledge and expertise to produce high quality features.

 How to use a pressure washer to refresh your patio and garden furniture after winter